ACoAs – Set GOALS to MEET NEEDS (Part 3)

 The other child may be Mascot & Lost Child, & sometimes will take on the Hero / Placater role when the older sibling has left home or is incapacitated – OR when running their own household as an adult.

 c.
 With 3 or more – there are still some overlaps.
-When an older child leaves home (usually the Hero going off to school, work or war) anther sib takes over, which means someone else has to double up, with even more stress.
+When an older child leaves home (usually the Hero going off to school, work or war) anther sib takes over, which means someone else has to double up, causing even more stress.

 NEXT: Part 4 – ACoAs as Adults